LexTruong/Connections/README.md

 # Connections
-Matching game based off of the NYT's Connections game.
+Matching game based off of the NYT's Connections game, built with PyGame.